 - Sequence and chunk your content: At this stage, you have to put pen to paper.
 Sequence your content in the order that is best suited for effective learning.
 For the learner to absorb information easily, present your content in small chunks.
 Maintain a natural flow throughout.

 - Review: Once you have created your storyboard, review it for accuracy of facts, language and grammar, instructional design strategy and 508 compliance.
 As in any process, the importance of a review cannot be emphasized enough.

 To create powerful e-learning, you must begin with an outstanding storyboard.
 Here are my seven key guidelines for storyboarding awesomeness.

 - Push the envelope.
 Use innovative strategies and your imagination to make your storyboard stand out.
 Ask a question, use a quotation, add a conversation, or bring in an analogy.
-For example, instead of a boring five-point bullet list, show the points on the image of a hand; one point for each finger.

 - Balance all the elements of a storyboard, specifically the visual and audio elements.
 Make sure your narration is not a word-to-word replica of the onscreen text (OST).

 - Crisp, short OST is preferred when there is a lengthy audio playing simultaneously.
 The learner should be able to scan the text quickly when the primary medium is audio.